Kitware/CMake/Help/guide/tutorial/index.rst

 .. literalinclude:: Step3/CMakeLists.txt
   :language: cmake
   :start-after: # should we use our own math functions
-  :end-before: # configure a header file to pass some of the CMake settings
+  :end-before: # add the MathFunctions library

-This will show up in the CMake GUI and ccmake with a default value of ON that can be changed by the user.
-This setting will be stored in the cache so that the user does not need to set the value each time they run CMake on this build directory.
+This option will be displayed in the CMake GUI and ccmake with a default value of ON that can be changed by the user.
+This setting will be stored in the cache so that the user does not need to set the value each time they run CMake on a build directory.

 The next change is to make building and linking the MathFunctions library conditional.
 To do this we change the end of the top-level CMakeLists file to